Eliozu

 Eliozu is a town located in Obio-Akpor Local Government Area of Port Harcourt, Rivers State, Nigeria.
 It is situated along the East-West Road, one of the major highways in Rivers State.
 The area is known for its residential and commercial developments.

 Geography and location

 Eliozu is located in the southeastern part of Port Harcourt, the capital of Rivers State.
 It lies along the East-West Road, which enhances its accessibility to other areas of the city and neighboring communities.
 The neighborhood is bordered by Rumuodara, Rumuokoro, and Rumuepirikom, which are also within the Obio-Akpor region.
-It's Zip Code: 500102.
+Its Zip Code is 500102.